AllenInstitute/mouse_connectivity_models/docs/index.rst

 Documentation of mouse_connectivity_models |version|
 ====================================================

+.. note:: This package is currently in its early Beta stages and is under active
+        development.

 mouse_connectivity_models (`mcmodels <https://github.com/AllenInstitute/
 mouse_connectivity_models.git>`_) is a Python package providing mesoscale connectivity models for mouse using data from `anterograde viral tracing